georgeglarson/deep-research-privacy/deep-research-privacy/development/TESTING.md

 - Will expose HTTP port for web access
 - Will provide browser-based interface
 - Will maintain terminal UI as alternative option
+- Will support both host and Docker environments

 ## Test Types